 Homemade Three Ingredient Cocoa Body Butter

-By: Little Green Dot (Visit for full recipe quantities and instructions)
+By: Little Green Dot

 - Cocoa butter

 - Coconut oil

 Melt your solid oils and butter in a saucepan until completely liquified.
 Blend the three ingredients together in a bowl and then set in the freezer for approximately 20 minutes.
 Once the mixture has hardened but not completely solidified, beat it using an electric beater until you have made it fluffy and light.
 Store in a glass jar or tub for months.

 Your cocoa butter will naturally harden once it comes to room temperature.
 If you’re wondering how to melt the cocoa butter, you only need to scoop a small amount into your hands; the natural warmth from your body will melt it in no time!

 - Vitamin E

 - Essential Oils